splunk/step/scrimmages/firefire/README.md

         ]
     },

-This configures a dependency for the leaflet.heat library on leaflet, and sets `L` up to be the leaflet library as expected.
+This configures a dependency for the Leaflet.heat <<RBC: It looks like the creators of this cap it.>> library on Leaflet, and sets `L` up to be the Leaflet library as expected.

 At this point we should be able to run `npm install` at the command line, then `npm build` to compile all of the files in the `src` subdirectory into a `visualization.js`.

-## Configuring Splunk for visualization development<a id="orgheadline10"></a>
+## Configuring Splunk Enterprise for visualization development<a id="orgheadline10"></a>

-Before we get too far into the code for the visualization, let's set Splunk up to make it easy to see changes as we make them.
+Before we get too far into the code for the visualization, we should set Splunk Enterprise up to make it easy to see changes as we make them.
 We want to change `web.conf`, so we put the following into `${SPLUNK_HOME}/etc/system/local`:

 \#+INCLUDE example ./splunk-etc/system/local/web.conf

-These settings disable minification of the Javascript code (so we can read and debug) and disable caching so that we see our changes as soon as we reload our browsers.
-Both make working in Javascript in Splunk <span class="underline">much</span> easier.
+These settings disable minification of the JavaScript code (so we can read and debug) and disable caching so that we see our changes as soon as we reload our browsers.
+Both make working in JavaScript in Splunk Enterprise <span class="underline">much</span> easier.

-## Including css<a id="orgheadline11"></a>
+## Including CSS<a id="orgheadline11"></a> <<RBC: Again, I don't think this heading is necessary.>>

-Next we need to add Leaflet's CSS to our visualization.
+Next, we need to add Leaflet's CSS to our visualization. <<RBC: This text can just follow the last para in the preceding section.>>

 ## Setting up the visualization object<a id="orgheadline12"></a>